alannabouloy/dnd-campaign-manager/README.md

 [Scribe Campaign Manager](https://scribe-campaign-manager.vercel.app/)

+You can find the repository for the API [here](https://github.com/alannabouloy/dnd-cm-server)

 Scibe is an RPG Note Tracker App designed to help you keep track of your current campaigns and provide easy access to session notes.

 It includes a dashboard where you can view all of your active campaigns.